intelops/kubviz/README.md

 kubectl --namespace kubviz port-forward $POD_NAME 3000
 ```

 3. Access "localhost:3000" in your web browser, where you'll be prompted to enter your credentials.
 Utilize the username "admin" and the password obtained from step 1 to proceed.

+**NOTE:**

+A time-based job scheduler is added for each plugins.
+They allow you to schedule and automate the execution of plugins at specific times, intervals.
+Each plugin execution can be configured to run at a precise time or at regular intervals.

 ## Use Cases